jgerhart/Secronom-Zombies/secronom/README.txt

 	=>CURRENT UPDATES<= (#changes, +contents, ~rebalances, -fixes)

 --> V1.7 - The flesh forest is almost completed.
-All it needs are polishing and bug fixes.
-Once done, further progress will hamper (taking a break at the moment) <--
+All it needs are polishing and bug fixes. <--

 #  TILESET REWORKS (if possible)